A Bayesian Additive Regression Tree Model for Learning Conditional Average Treatment Effects in Regression Discontinuity Designs: Introduction

 However, estimation of treatment effects in RDDs is more complicated than simply controlling for the running variable, because doing so introduces a complete lack of overlap, which is the other key condition needed to justify regression adjustment for causal inference.
 Nonetheless, treatment effects {\em at the cutoff} may still be identified.
 Specifically, it is well-known that treatment effects at the cutoff can be estimated from RDDs as the magnitude of a discontinuity in the conditional mean response function at that point \citep{hahn2001identification}.

-This paper investigates the use of Bayesian additive regression tree models \citep{chipman2010bart, hahn2020bayesian} for the purpose of estimating conditional average treatments effects (CATE) at the cutoff, conditional on observed covariates other than the running variable.
-To the best of our knowledge, such data-driven CATE estimation has not been a focus of the existing RDD literature and we are the first to propose BART for this purpose.
+This paper investigates the use of Bayesian additive regression tree models \citep{chipman2010bart, hahn2020bayesian} for the purpose of estimating conditional average treatment effects (CATE) at the cutoff, conditional on observed covariates other than the running variable.
+More specifically, the new model is a variant of BART with linear leaf-level regressions on the running variable and a treatment dummy (and their interaction).
+The model adaptively partitions the covariate space into regions where the slope on the running variable appreciably differs, providing interpretable Bayesian inference on conditional average treatment effects near the cutoff.

+The justification/motivation for developing this novel and non-trivial extension to BART is simply this: BART is widely-acknowledged to be superior at estimating conditional expectations compared to the methods that underpin previous RDD approaches to CATE estimation (linear models with pre-specified nonlinear basis functions or single individual regression tree models).
+The paper presents a detailed simulation experiment that bears this out.